qrutyy/DepNavIOS/README.md

 ## Credits

 DepNavIOS continues the idea and path of a similar [Android project](https://github.com/timPushkin/DepNav/) made by **Timofei Pushkin**.
-We are grateful for the inspiration provided by their work.
+We are grateful for the inspiration provided by his work.

 ## License